BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

-This is a site created by Seven2 Interactive to get some publicty to bring talent into the agency.
-The project was abandoned after near completion, and it is possibly the only Angular project I can post source for publicly.
-A contributing developer was new to TypeScript and Angular.
-This project is *extremely simple* compared to Angular work I did with Chalklabs.
+A site created by Seven2 Interactive to draw talent into the agency.
+The project was abandoned, but persists as an *extremely simple* example of Angular work.
+My work in data science with Chalklabs was at least 10,000 times as complicated, but can't be made public.

 # S2es